 Pain and bleeding can also happen during or after a pelvic exam.

-For some women, these symptoms are severe.
-The discharge becomes a nuisance, and the pain interferes with sexual enjoyment.
+The discharge becomes a nuisance.
+The pain interferes with sexual enjoyment.
+For some, these symptoms are severe.

-Cervical ectropion is the most common cause of bleeding during the last months of pregnancy.
+Cervical changes are a common cause of bleeding during the last months of pregnancy.

 The reason for these symptoms is that glandular cells are more delicate than epithelial cells.
 They produce more mucus and tend to bleed easily.

-If you have mild symptoms such as these, you shouldn’t assume that you have cervical ectropion, though.
+If you have mild symptoms such as these, you shouldn’t assume that you have cervical ectropion.
 It’s worth getting a proper diagnosis.

-If you develop cervical ectropion while taking estrogen-containing contraceptives, and symptoms are a problem, ask your doctor if it’s necessary to switch your birth control.
+If you develop cervical ectropion while taking estrogen-containing contraceptives, and symptoms are a problem, ask a doctor if it’s necessary to switch your birth control.

 There’s no link between cervical ectropion and the development of cervical or other cancers.
 It isn’t known to lead to serious complications or other diseases.

-Cervical ectropion is likely to be discovered during a routine pelvic examination and Pap test.
+Cervical ectropion is likely to be discovered during a routine pelvic examination and Pap smear or Pap test.
 The condition is actually visible during a pelvic exam because your cervix will appear bright red and rougher than normal.
-And it might bleed a little during the exam.
+It might bleed a little during the exam.